Thale Noi Non-Hunting Area: Birds

-Non-threatened species, Purple Heron (Ardea purpurea) populations inhabit the reserve year round as one of only two breeding locations within Thailand and remain constant throughout the year.
-Cormorants, waders, herons, egrets, crakes, bitterns, terns, grebe and kites are among other avian species found in the non-hunting area.
+Thale Noi Non-Hunting Area provides habitat and breeding grounds for over 180 native and migratory bird species that use the wetlands all year round or on their annual migratory journeys, including cormorants, waders, herons, egrets, crakes, bitterns, terns, grebes and kites.
+The flood tolerant trees provide protective breeding grounds for native waterbirds such as the little cormorant (Phalocrocorax niger), purple heron (Ardea purpurea) and other common bird species with annual breeding cycles including the little egret (Egretta garzetta), black-crowned night heron (Nycticorax nycticorax) and cattle egret (Bubulcus ibis).
+The thick foliage of the Melaleuca forests also provides night roosting areas for migratory bird species such as the black-headed ibis (Threskiornis melanocephalus).

-Environmental Threats
+Environmental threats

 The conversion of wetlands into agricultural and industrial lands is the most significant threat to biodiversity in Thailand.
 Habitat destruction, fragmentation, pollution and overexploitation of the Thale Noi Non-Hunting Area has reduced populations of flora and fauna species with continuing risks of extirpation.
 Smaller populations result in declining genetic diversity of native species in the area, consequently losing their capacity to adapt to changing environmental conditions.
 Shrimp cultivation in the Songkhla Lake Basin alone rose from ~35 km2 in 1982 to ~78 km^{2} in 2000 changing the landscape from fertile wetland habitat to polluted and degraded water and soil resources over time.
 Clearing of mangrove forests in the protected area has also been reported with a reduction of over 87% land cover which leads to the destabilisation of the shoreline and significant loss of nursery areas for aquatic species.
 Deforestation of both Melaleuca and mangrove forests bordering Thale Noi lake has increased soil erosion and runoff resulting in extensive sedimentation, that has caused water levels to drop by ~10 cm every year increasing fish mortality.

 The construction of sluice gates at the northern part of Thale Luang in 1956 ceased the flow of saline water into Thale Noi lake, creating a freshwater biome that had significant impacts on the ecosystem.
 Reducing or eliminating connectivity between the larger lake system and Thale Noi lake affected the feeding and breeding cycles of fish and other aquatic fauna which consequently impacted the entire food web.
 Reports of increased weed infestation has also been documented as a result of limited salt-water intrusions that previously reduced populations.

 Eutrophication has been recorded in areas close to human settlements as a consequence of pollutants entering the wetlands from households and industry.
 Unaware or unconcerned with the impacts of environmental degradation on the ecosystem, runoff from rubber and food production industries and surrounding pig, shrimp and crop farms are additional sources of pollution contaminating the area.